Rural Response to Farmer Mental Health and Suicide Prevention

 Substance use disorders are not considered a mental health condition, but can often co-occur with mental illnesses, as reported in the 2018 Journal of Rural Health article mentioned earlier.
 People may use substances to self-medicate when they are experiencing a mental health crisis or coping with stress; they may also experience poor mental health when abusing substances or living with a substance use disorder.
 According to a 2015 Substance Abuse and Mental Health Services Administration (SAMHSA) report, Substance Use and Substance Use Disorder by Industry, alcohol is the most commonly used substance by people working in agriculture, forestry, fishing, and hunting occupations.
 Depression, Alcohol, and Farm Stress: Addressing Co-Occurring Disorders in Rural America, a 2020 publication of the Mountain Plains Mental Health Technology Transfer Center Network, offers resources to help rural healthcare providers screen farmers, farmworkers, and farm families for alcohol use disorder and depression.

-Recognizing that the opioid epidemic is increasingly affecting rural communities, the American Farm Bureau Federation and National Farmers Union joined forces to address this public health crisis.
-Their Farm Town Strong campaign raises awareness about life-saving prevention and treatment information in order to reduce stigma and influence public opinion about opioid addiction in rural America.
+Recognizing that the opioid epidemic is increasingly affecting rural communities, the American Farm Bureau Federation's Farm State of Mind campaign provides resources, guidance, and information about life-saving prevention and treatment in order to reduce stigma and influence public opinion about opioid addiction in rural America.

 Barriers and Challenges to Accessing Mental Health Care in Agricultural Communities